TretasPt/RedditViewer/README.md

 #
 ## TODO

+- make sure color is only printed if the variable supports color(check if user set it on);
 - add support for all post tipes(currently it only handles text and some image and video types.);
 - switch to a more object oriented approach;
 - look into the post_hint element in the json to check if type is an image;